MarcoCadei/MarcoCadei/README.md

 ### Hi there 👋

+I'm Marco, 25 years old guy from Brescia, Italy.
+I'm currently working as a software engineer at [Bending Spoons](https://github.com/BendingSpoons).
+Here I'm busy creating some of the most beloved video and photo editors on the App Store.

+Previously I was a a Master's student in Computer Engineering.

 <!--
 **MarcoCadei/MarcoCadei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.